Boogeyman (film): Plot

 Tim returns from getting ice and preparing drinks and enters the bathroom, where he finds that Jessica is missing.
 He realizes what has occurred, and stumbles blindly into a closet, and then walks out into his family home, just as Kate, his childhood friend, has returned to his home and, upon hearing noises from the closets, was about to open the door herself.
 Tim drags Kate back to the hotel, where they find the empty bath; this time with blood on the side.
-Kate begins thinking that Tim might've harmed Jessica; but Tim angrily denies it.
+Kate begins thinking that Tim might've harmed Jessica, but Tim angrily denies it.
 Frustrated at Tim's refusal to tell her what is really wrong with him, Kate drives them back to her house where Tim spots something in the window.
-Kate claims that the person Tim saw was in fact her deaf father.
+Kate claims that the person Tim saw was in fact her dead father.
 She then calls Tim's Uncle Mike to have him check on Tim.
 But he is captured and taken away by the Boogeyman.

 Tim returns to his house and meets Franny once more, who leads him to a house full of proclamations describing the Boogeyman.
 There is a chair in the middle of the room facing a closet.
-Tim remembers this house as being the home of a doctor whom everyone thought was insane.
+Tim remembers this house as being the home of a doctor who everyone thought was insane.
 Franny then reveals herself to be the doctor's daughter and one of the kids the Boogeyman took, telling Tim he'd best go to the place where it all started.
 The Boogeyman pulls Tim through various portals in time through the closet, eventually depositing him in his childhood room.
-Realizing its true weakness, Tim smashes various toys the Boogeyman uses to give itself form, eventually defeating it, vanishing into the void.
+Realizing its true weakness, Tim smashes various toys the Boogeyman uses to give itself form, eventually defeating it, and vanishing into the void.

 With the Boogeyman gone, Tim hopes that his and Kate's lives will be safer.
 Morning dawns and Tim already feels better, thinking he's finally safe.
 However, a post-credits scene reveals a young girl being tormented by the monster, revealing that the Boogeyman has resurfaced out of the closet.